MishelLiyanage/InventoryManagementSystem/README.md

 - Database: MySQL
 - Styling: CSS

-## License
+## Organization
-This project is licensed under the MIT License.
+Developed under the supervision of Department of Industrial Management